Adarsh-kumar/1B-Row-Challenge/README.md

 # 1 Billion Row Challenge Solution

 This Go application is designed to solve the 1B row challenge (https://1brc.dev/).
-The program reads data from a file, processes it in chunks using multiple goroutines, and calculates statistics for each city based on the temperature data provided and finally aggregates these statistics.
+The program reads temperature data from given file, processes it in parallel using pipelined goroutines(map-reduce style), and calculates various statistics for each city.
+The final output aggregates these statistics, providing insights into the minimum, maximum, and average temperatures for each city.

 ## Features